How you do one thing is how you do everything, right?

 Ask yourself – what kind of editorial calendar do you have?

-An editorial calendar helps streamline your content strategy so that what you share is aligned with your brand voice and supporting your business goals.
+An editorial calendar helps streamline your content strategy so that what you share is aligned with your brand voice and supports your business goals.

 A quick way to lay out the foundation for your editorial calendar is to assign a theme for each month.
 This helps keep you organized and it gives you a structure for what to write about each month.